-EAST LANSING, the home of Michigan State University, is a residential city of 29,745 persons traditionally dedicated to education.
-City limits on the west meet those of Lansing, the state capital and bustling industrial center of 108,205 persons.
+EAST LANSING, the home of Michigan State University, is a residential city of 30,198 persons traditionally dedicated to education.
+City limits on the west meet those of Lansing, the state capital and bustling industrial center of 113,058 persons.
 Centrally located in the lower peninsula of Michigan's famed "water wonderland," East Lansing enjoys normally mild winters and pleasant summers.
 The altitude is 863 feet above sea level.

-Crossing East Lansing from east to west, U.S. Highway #16 traces the northern boundary of the Michigan State University campus, separating the East Lansing business district of modern shops from main entrances to the campus along a tree-lined stretch of E. Grand River Avenue, which on class days is a sea of MSU men and coeds, colorful in collegiate attire.
+Crossing East Lansing from east to west, U.S. Highway 16 traces the northern boundary of the Michigan State University campus, separating the East Lansing business district of modern shops from main entrances to the campus.
+This tree-lined stretch of E. Grand River Avenue, on class days is a sea of MSU men and coeds, colorful in collegiate attire.